By Tech Powered Dad | September 6, 2018

 To put the cost of Springboard in perspective, Glassdoor reports that the average data scientist salary is about $140,000.
 While most people won’t make that amount in their first data science job, data science salaries are very strong, and many companies are giving signing bonuses that are greater than the cost of Springboard, making a decision to go with Springboard a logical one from a dollars and cents perspective.

 But set the money question aside for a minute.
 The more important question is, would you be happier in a data science position than you are doing what you are doing today?
 Data scientists report high job satisfaction and work-life balance.
-The work is interesting and challenging.
-If you think that data science could be a good fit for you, I’m not going to say that is priceless, but it’s definitely worth the cost of investing in yourself.
+Cybersecurity professionals say they love being in a field where integrity takes a front seat.
+UX Designers talk about how much they love being at the forefront of new product development.
+These jobs have interesting and challenging work.
+If you think that data science, cybersecurity, or UX design could be a good fit for you, I’m not going to say that is priceless, but it’s definitely worth the cost of investing in yourself.

 No question, I’m probably biased by the great experience I’ve had with Springboard, but I’m a big believer in Springboard bootcamps.
-I’ve only lightly touched on data science curriculum, which is a combination of lessons created by Springboard staff, Datacamp tutorials, and capstone projects that students create that give them an opportunity to showcase their skills to potential employers.
+I’ve only lightly touched on data science curriculum, which is an ever evolving and improving combination of lessons created by Springboard staff, Datacamp tutorials, and capstone projects that students create that give them an opportunity to showcase their skills to potential employers.
 You also have the chance to specialize in deep learning or natural language processing, which are extremely valuable career skills to a data scientist.

 The Springboard curriculum is strong, but there are a lot of data science programs out there with a solid curriculum.
 The reason to go with Springboard is the one on one attention you get with your mentor, with your career coach that truly makes the experience excellent.
 When I was making the transition to data science, I had to figure these things out on my own, and it was a struggle.
 I saw that the vast majority of people in the same situation around me didn’t make it.
 It’s good to be in a situation where there’s a team that’s got your back.
 Pairing that team with the convenience of being able to continue to work on the Springboard program at your convenience makes it a great choice.